Alan Maggs

 Bio

-Alan Maggs, as a British veteran, is able to recall both his childhood in England during World War II and his time in Korea during the war.
-He describes his journey to Korea by way of Hong Kong and Japan.
-He remembers some dangerous experiences he had while in Korea, including the time that he was wounded.
-Unfortunately, he explains how the Korean War veterans have not been given the support of the government in England.
-He is proud that he was able to be a “small cog in a big machine” to help Korea become the advanced country that it is today.
+Alan Maggs, a British veteran, vividly recalls both his childhood in England during World War II and his service during the Korean War.
+He describes his journey to Korea, which took him through Hong Kong and Japan and recounts several dangerous experiences, including the time he was wounded.
+Sadly, he explains that Korean War veterans in England have not received adequate support from the government.
+Nonetheless, he is proud to have been a “small cog in a big machine,” contributing to Korea’s development into the advanced country it is today.
+He currently serves as the Chairman of the Korean War Veterans Association in Durham County, England.

 Video Clips